squid-cache/squid-cache.github.io/docs/ConfigExamples/DynamicContent/Coordinator.md

 identified by the Request-URI in the Request-Line."

-The rfc states the specification of the protocol but it's in developers\\webdesigners to enforce it.
+The rfc states the specification of the protocol but it's in developers/webdesigners to enforce it.

 ## What is Dynamic Content

 one URL that can result in more then one resource.( one to many )

 - Dynamic content is about the entity resource being generated on request.
 The usual result of that is an entity which varies with each request and contains request-specific information. eg web pages which contain the name of the user logged in and requesting it.

 some of the reasons for that:

 - The result of a live content feed based or not on argument supplied by end user.
 - a CMS(Content Management System) scripts design.
 - bad programing.
 - Privacy policies.

-## File De-Duplication\\Duplication
+## File De-Duplication/Duplication

-  - two urls that result the same identical resource.( many to one )
+- two urls that result the same identical resource ( many to one ).

-some of the reasons for that:
+    Some of the reasons for that:

-  - a temporary URL for content access based on credentials.
+    - a temporary URL for content access based on credentials
     - bad programing or fear from caching
     - Privacy policies

 There is also the problem of content copying around the web.
 For
 example: how many sites contain their own copy of "jQuery.js" ? images,